Three minutes from sign-up to music in your store.

 Same engine, deeper specificity.

-General catalogue, two outcome modes, manual selection.
+Shared catalogue, nothing to configure.
 Indefinite free access.
-The floor has music engineered for an outcome instead of whatever the vendor sent over.
+The floor has music engineered to hold browsers longer instead of whatever the vendor sent over.
+It stays broad until Boost builds it around your customer.

 One ICP.
 Music built around your specific customer.
 All research-backed outcomes unlocked.
 Manual control.
 Sales-associate-friendly web interface.
 ICP edit as the business evolves.